ewaldmire/ascender/docs/docsite/rst/administration/logfiles.rst

 **************
-climber Logfiles
+ascender Logfiles
 **************

 .. index::
    single: logfiles

-The climber logfiles are streamed real-time on the console.
+The ascender logfiles are streamed real-time on the console.